standardebooks/web/README.md

     /standardebooks.org/web/www/ebooks/maurice-leblanc/813/alexander-teixeira-de-mattos/
     ````

-    These directories contain the full ebook source, as if it was pulled from Git.
+    These directories contain the full ebook source, as if it were pulled from Git.
 (But they are not actual Git repositories.)
 Additionally each one contains a `./downloads/` folder containing built ebook files for distribution.

     The website pulls all ebook information from what is contained in `/standardebooks.org/web/www/ebooks/`.
 It does not inspect `/standardebooks.org/ebooks/`.
 Therefore it is possible for one or the other to hold different catalogs if they become out of sync.